Yandex Cloud

 Detailed information about a ruleDetailed information about a rule

 To learn more about a security control rule, click the table row with its name.
-The detailed info window that opens includes the following tabs:
+You will see a window with rule details, which has the following tabs:

 Overview